alice-doc/alice-analysis-tutorial/analysis/alianalysistaskmytask.md

    // class destructor
    virtual                 ~AliAnalysisTaskMyTask();
 ```
 The first line means that we define a class `AliAnalysisTaskMyTask`, which is derived from `AliAnalysisTaskSE`.

+### Class constructors and destructor

-The two functions `AliAnalysisTaskMyTask()` and `AliAnalysisTaskMyTask(const char \*name)` are *class constructors*.
+The two functions `AliAnalysisTaskMyTask()` and `AliAnalysisTaskMyTask(const char *name)` are **class constructors**.
 A class constructor is a special function in a class that is called when a new object of the class is created.

 We always need to define *two* class constructors for our analysis task, why this is, will be explained later.
 The third function is the class *destructor*.
 A destructor is also a special function which is called when the created object is deleted.
 We will later see, that a class that has pointer data members should include, in addition to a destructor, a copy constructor and an assignment operator - but for now we can just forget about those.

 ## AliAnalysisTaskSE inherited functions